|Nutritional Guidelines (per serving)|

 This strawberry pretzel salad is always a hit.
 The layered salad makes a nice fruit salad to serve with a holiday dinner.
 Or serve it as a dessert with any meal.
 Take this strawberry pretzel salad to a potluck supper or party.

 The original recipe called for a 10-ounce box of sweetened strawberries with juice, but a 15-ounce tub would work fine.
-For the recipe pictured, I used frozen sliced strawberries and added a small amount of water to make up for the syrup.
-See the tips and variations below the recipe for how to prepare it with fresh strawberries and some other alternatives.
+For the recipe pictured, we used frozen sliced strawberries and added a small amount of water to make up for the syrup.
+See the variations below the recipe for how to prepare it with fresh strawberries and some other alternatives.

 - 3 tablespoons granulated sugar

 - 2 cups boiling water

 - 20 to 24 ounces sliced frozen strawberries (do not thaw) or a 15-ounce tub of frozen strawberries in syrup